Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 With that being said, let me get up on my podium here and preach to you for a quick second:

-Although Technical SEO is important, there are really a few core impact items and actions that can actually move the needle.
+Although Technical SEO is important, there are only a few core impact items and actions that can actually improve the situation.

-I’ll go out on a limb and say something like 90%+ of the “Technical SEO” action items I’ve seen mentioned when taking over a new client from a previous agency or consultant, these items were low to NO impact items.
+I’ll go out on a limb and say that 90%+ of the “Technical SEO” action items I’ve seen mentioned when taking over a new client from a previous agency or consultant were low- to no-impact items.

 These are simply fluff actions and deliverables where time is being spent where that time spent will have no positive impact on organic traffic, MQLs, trial signups, demo requests – anything.